philwantsfish/shard/README.md

   def tryLogin(creds: Credentials): Boolean
 ```

 This method takes a Credentials object and returns a boolean indicating a successful login.
 I recommend using the TwitterModule as an template.
+For an indepth explanation of adding a new module see the [example on the wiki](https://github.com/philwantsfish/shard/wiki/Logging-into-Twitter-example)

 Dependencies:
 - JSoup is used for HTTP communication and HTML parsing